 - Unsuitable for edible plants.

-- Not for weed removal, only prevention.
+- Not for killing weeds, only flower bed weed prevention.

 3. Doctor Kirchner Natural Weed & Grass Killer

 The Doctor Kirchner Natural Weed & Grass Killer is manufactured with natural ingredients, making it safe for both people and pets.
-Additionally, it’s safe for use around kids, is glyphosate-free, and has no hormone-disrupting chemicals.
+Additionally, it’s safe for use around kids, is glyphosate-free, and has no hormone-disrupting harmful chemicals.

 This product has a shelf life of four years, which makes it long-lasting.
 The natural ingredients further ensure the product remains sustainable, as its use has no impact on the environment.